json-schema-org/json-schema-spec/CONTRIBUTING.md

 ## Issues

 Issues should identify a problem, enhancement, or use case; and propose some course of action for the draft.
-For alternate support channels, see the [json-schema.org website](http://json-schema.org/) or join our [Slack workspace](https://json-schema.org/slack)**.
+For alternate support channels, see the [SUPPORT.md](https://github.com/json-schema-org/.github/blob/main/SUPPORT.md).

 ## Pull Requests